 Some Fitbit devices support payments and transactions with third parties.
 If you activate this feature, you must provide certain information for identification and verification, such as your name, credit, debit or other card number, card expiration date, and CVV code.
 This information is encrypted and sent to your card network, which upon approval sends back to your device a token, which is a set of random digits for engaging in transactions without exposing your card number.
 For your convenience, we store the last four digits of your card number and your card issuer’s name and contact information.
 You can remove the token from your account using your account settings.
 We do not store your transaction history.

 If you purchase Fitbit merchandise on our website, you provide your payment information, including your name, credit or debit card number, card expiration date, CVV code, and billing address.
 We do not store this payment information.
 We store your shipping address to fulfill your order.
+Note that third-party payment processors may retain this information in accordance with their own privacy policies and terms.

 The Services include features that use precise location data, including GPS signals, device sensors, Wi-Fi access points, and cell tower IDs.
 We collect this type of data if you grant us access to your location.
 You can always remove our access using your Fitbit device or mobile device settings.
 We may also derive your approximate location from your IP address.

 When you access or use our Services, we receive certain usage data.
-This includes information about your interaction with the Services, for example, when you view or search content, install applications or software, create or log into your account, pair your Fitbit device to your account, or open or interact with an application on your Fitbit device
+This includes information about your interaction with the Services, for example, when you view or search content, install applications or software, create or log into your account, pair your device to your account, or open or interact with an application on your Fitbit device.

 We also collect data about the devices and computers you use to access the Services, including IP addresses, browser type, language, operating system, Fitbit or mobile device information (including device and application identifiers), the referring web page, pages visited, location (depending on the permissions you have granted us), and cookie information.